canonical-ols/conn-check/README.rst

 port
     The port.

-verify
+disable_tls_verification
-    Optional flag whether to also verify the TLS certificate.
-Default: true.
+    Optional flag to disable verification of TLS certs and handshake.
+Default: false.

 timeout
     Optional connection timeout in seconds.
 Default: 10 (or value from ``--connect-timeout``).